Lynsay/MacOS-Automator-Presentation-Converter/README.md

 The following post from <a href="https://stackoverflow.com/users/10853463/red-menace">red_menace</a> on Stack Overflow was particularly useful for separating parts of the file path- <a href="https://stackoverflow.com/a/63804087">https://stackoverflow.com/a/63804087</a>.

 ## 🖼 Screenshot
+Screenshot of how the Quick Action appears on the contextual menu.
 <img src="https://raw.githubusercontent.com/Lynsay/MacOS-Automator-Presentation-Converter/main/PDF-Automator-Screenshot.png?token=ABQFTYJXGMKE6FFAOWGSJHLBDB3OA" alt="Converter Screenshot" width="400"/>